"Shapes of Earth"

 The Eternal sculpture of nature

-"Shapes of Earth" is a photographic work born from a reflection on impermanence as an essential condition of existence.
-Here, landscape elements are represented as "processes": dynamic manifestations of what, at a superficial glance, appears fixed and unchanging over time.
+Here, landscape elements are depicted as "processes": dynamic manifestations of what, at a superficial glance, appears fixed and unchanging over time.

-Each of these landscapes, though fixed in the photographic act, carries within itself the possibility of transformation — as if it might rapidly evolve into the next.
-What emerges is a vision in which the qualities of the four elements (earth, water, air, fire) reveal themselves to be interchangeable: sculptural forces, themselves sculpted by time.
+The result is a vision in which the qualities of the four elements — earth, water, air, fire — reveal themselves as interchangeable: sculpting forces, themselves sculpted by time.